TypeStrong/grunt-ts/docs/html2ts.md

 #### Control generated TypeScript module and variable names

-In the task options `htmlModuleTemplate` and `htmlVarTemplate` you can specify Underscore templates to be used in order to generate the module and variable names for the generated TypeScript.
+In the task options `htmlModuleTemplate` and `htmlVarTemplate` you can specify Underscore template variables to be used in order to generate the module and variable names for the generated TypeScript.

 Those Underscore template receive the following parameters: